 Enrichment analysis

-We tested pathways or ontologies for KEGG, Reactome and GO databases respectively.
+Pathways or ontologies were sourced from KEGG, Reactome and GO databases.
 Overall, enrichment analysis of the top twenty differentially expressed genes, vaping subjects tended to have dysregulated expression of pathways associated with ciliogenesis and inflammation compared to the control group (Table 2).
-We also observed “inflammatory response”, “immune system process”, “immune response”, and “cilium” pathways to be enriched.
-In Tables 4-6, we present the top 15 pathways or ontologies that were enriched.
+We also observed the inflammatory response, immune system process, immune response, and cilium pathways and ontologies to be enriched (Table 4-6).

-Figure 2 A volcano plot of differentially expressed genes between vaping subjects and control subjects (false discovery rate [FDR] adjusted p-value<0.05), after adjusting for age (years), sex, recruitment center, and two normalization factors.
+Figure 2 Differntial Gene Expression Results.
+A volcano plot of differentially expressed genes between vaping subjects and control subjects (false discovery rate [FDR]<0.05), after adjusting for age, sex, recruitment center, and two normalization factors.

 Sensitivity analysis

-With 92% (12/13) vapers and 42% 21/50 participants recruited at the Pueblo center, we sought to understand how this demographic imbalance could act as a potential confounder or source of multicollinearity.
+With 92% (12/13) vapers and 42% 21/50 participants recruited at the Pueblo center, we sought to understand how this demographic imbalance acts as a potential confounder or source of multicollinearity.
 As such we restricted analysis to participants recruited from the Pueblo center and compared it to the overall model containing all study participants to assess differences in estimates and significant gene composition between the models.
 The top 2,000 significant genes for the restricted and full models are identical both before and after the selected cutoff value (|Log2(Fold Change) | > 2).
 The variation of Log2(Fold Change) from the top 2,000 genes in the model with only subjects and the model with only Pueblo subjects were minimal (Supplementary Figure 2).

 Targeted DNA Methylation Analysis